FunkinCrew/Funkin/README.md

 # Credits and Special Thanks

-Full credits can be found in-game, [CREDITS.md,](https://github.com/FunkinCrew/Funkin) or [in the `credits.json` file](https://github.com/FunkinCrew/funkin.assets/blob/main/exclude/data/credits.json).
+Full credits can be found in-game or in the [CREDITS.md](/docs/CREDITS.md) file.